 represents the current UL transmit power of the HE TB PPDU for the assigned MCS, which is determined by power control and subject to the non-AP STA's capabilities and other requirements as defined in 27.3.14.2 (Power pre-correction)

-HRSTA is the UL headroom, in dB, of the HE TB PPDU, the encoding of which is specified in 9.2.4.6a.5 (UPH Control).
+HRSTA is the UL power headroom, in dB, of the HE TB PPDU, the encoding of which is specified in 9.2.4.6a.5 (UPH Control).

 NOTE—If the Minimum Transmit Power Flag subfield in the UPH Control subfield is 1, then the non-AP STA is transmitting the HE TB PPDU at its minimum for the assigned MCS.
+The UL power headroom is calculated for the assigned MCS and is independent of TOM parameters provided in any OM Control field contained in the same A-Control field (see 26.9.3 (Transmit operating mode (TOM) indication)). (#20651)

-A non-AP STA shall include an HE variant HT Control field containing the UPH Control subfield in the MPDUs carried in the A-MPDU of the HE TB PPDU unless one of the following apply:
+(#20655, 20650) A non-AP STA shall include an HE variant HT Control field containing the UPH Control subfield in the MPDUs carried in the A-MPDU of the HE TB PPDU except that:

-The remaining space in the A-MPDU, after inclusion of solicited MPDUs that cannot contain an HE variant HT Control field, is not sufficient to contain MPDU(s) that contain an HE variant HT Control field.
+No UPH Control subfield is included in any MPDU if the remaining space in the A-MPDU, after inclusion of solicited MPDUs that cannot contain an HE variant HT Control field, is not sufficient to contain MPDU(s) that contain an HE variant HT Control field.

-The non-AP STA includes other Control fields in the HE variant HT Control field and the available space in the HE variant HT Control field is not sufficient to contain an additional UPH Control subfield.
+No UPH Control subfield is included in an MPDU if the other Control subfields in the HE variant HT Control field, other than Control subfields with a Control ID subfield equal to 15, are included in the HE variant HT Control field of the MPDUs, and the available space in the HE variant HT Control field is not sufficient to contain an additional UPH Control subfield as well.

-The MPDU is a Control frame.
+No UPH Control subfield is included in an MPDU that is a Control frame.

 A non-AP STA shall not include a Control subfield with a Control ID subfield set to 15 in the HE variant HT Control field of the MPDUs carried in an HE TB PPDU.